AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 <p>
   <img src="imgs/pipeline.png" width="800" alt="pipeline">
   <br>
-  <b> Figure: </b>Visualization of pipeline to compute skeleton metrics, see Method section for description of each step.
+  <b> Figure: </b>Visualization of skeleton metric computation pipeline, see Method section for description of each step.
 </p>

 ## Method

 ### Step 1: Label Graphs

 We begin with a set of ground truth skeletons stored as individual SWC files, where the "xyz" coordinates correspond to voxels in an image.
 Each ground truth skeleton is loaded and represented as a NetworkX graph with the voxel coordinates as a node-level attribute.
 The evaluation is performed by first labeling the nodes of each graph with the corresponding segment IDs from the predicted segmentation.